Loneliness happens often when we’re surrounded by good people. These purposeful steps can help us in the mist of loneliness.

 See A Friend

-Isolating myself happens when I believe and accept the lie that no one cares if I’m there or not.
+Isolating ourselves happens when we believe and accept the lie that no one cares if we are there or not.
 In all honesty, even after spending time with God, I sometimes still feel lonely and disconnected.
 Isolation only makes things worse.

-In these moments, I need a good friend.
 I am grateful to have several women in my life with whom I can share hard things.
-One friend, in particular comes to mind – she lifts me up, encourages me, and points me to Jesus.
-We don’t see each other that often, but when we do, it is like no time has passed between us.
+One friend, in particular comes to mind; she lifts me up, encourages me, and points me to Jesus.
+We don’t see each other that often, but when we do, it’s like no time has passed between us.
 We do spend time catching up on daily life, but we always spend time talking about what is on our hearts.

 Time spent with a good friend lifts the soul.

-Last week, after a rough morning wrestling with emotions, I called that friend.
+Last week, after a rough morning wrestling with loneliness emotions, I called that friend.
 We met at a park with the kids.
-Kids played.
-We took a walk.
-We talked.
-I shared my heart – she listened and then spoke truth and kindness into hurting places.
+Our kids played.
+We took a walk and talked.
+I shared my heart while she listened.
+Then she spoke truth and kindness into hurting places.
 I left feeling recharged, refreshed and so very grateful.
 Time spent with her is life-giving.
 Friends like this are a priceless gift.